 The EITI broke new ground by giving civil society an unprecedented role in extractive sector governance.
 PWYP member organisations have been at the heart of the process, with regular representation on the international Board since 2002.
 National PWYP coalitions in over 30 countries have often spearheaded civil society engagement in EITI processes.
 This wide-ranging experience enables PWYP to offer unique insight into maximising civil society’s influence in the EITI.

-This guide draws on that insight to provide civil society groups involved in the initiative with the necessary tools to play their role effectively.
+This EITI guide for civil society draws on that insight to provide civil society groups involved in the initiative with the necessary tools to play their role effectively.
 It outlines the context and challenges of civil society participation in the EITI, and offers recommendations and case studies to help civil society actors leverage the initiative to improve extractive sector governance.

-The guide distils this insight into four chapters, which will be released online during the year following April 2018.
-The chapters reflect the natural cycle of EITI implementation in a country:
+The guide distils this insight into three chapters which reflect the natural cycle of EITI implementation in a country:

 - Chapter one, “Four steps to stronger Civil Society participation in the EITI”, shows how to establish credible and effective civil society representation on the national multi-stakeholder group, including selecting representatives and holding them to account, coordinating with wider civil society and engaging with government and business